HL7/davinci-crd/input/pagecontent/hooks.md

 1. When EHRs pass resources to a CRD as part of context, the resources **SHALL** have an id and that id **SHALL** be useable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
 This does not mean that the ids passed to CRD must persist, but rather that the EHR must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
 This also means that EHRs will need to support the creation or updating of resources that include references to resources that might, at the time, only exist in memory and not yet be available as persistent entities.

 2. Healthcare providers will rely on the information provided by the Coverage Requirements Discovery process to determine if there are any special steps they need to take such as requesting prior authorization.
 As a result, it's important to them to know whether requirements exist or not.
-CRD Services **SHALL** respond with an empty JSON object when there is no action to be taken by the provider (the CDS Hooks mechanism for representing no guidance – which is not shown to the user) which allows a computer to distinguish between "no requirements" and a textual requirement.
+CRD Servers **SHALL** respond with an empty JSON object when there is no action to be taken by the provider (the CDS Hooks mechanism for representing no guidance – which is not shown to the user) which allows a computer to distinguish between "no requirements" and a textual requirement.

 3. The receipt of coverage requirements (be it "no requirements" or specific requirements/recommendations) has financial implications for both healthcare providers and payers.
 If a provider receives a message of "no requirements" and subsequently has a claim denied because of unmet requirements, it will be necessary for both sides to be able to confirm whether a "no requirements" response was sent and what information was in the hook invocation that led to that response.
-Therefore, in addition to any logging performed for security purposes, both CRD Clients and CRD Services **SHALL** retain logs of all CRD-related hook invocations and their responses for access in the event of a dispute.
+Therefore, in addition to any logging performed for security purposes, both CRD Clients and CRD Servers **SHALL** retain logs of all CRD-related hook invocations and their responses for access in the event of a dispute.
 All `Card.suggestion` elements **SHALL** populate the `Suggestion.uuid` element to aid in log reconciliation.
 Organizations **SHALL** have processes to ensure logs can be accessed by appropriate authorized users to help resolve discrepancies or issues in a timely manner.

 NOTE: Because the information in these logs will often contain PHI, access to the logs themselves will need to be restricted and logged for security purposes.